-Date Approved by Description 4 May 2016 APESC Pending minor changes via Chair's action 22 June 2016 LTC , to replace "Policy for Dealing with Plagiarism, Collusion and the Fabrication of Data" as of 2016/17 14 November 2016 Chair's action Following additions approved to take immediate effect: Clause 1.1 Clause 7 re. research degrees 22 nd June 2017 Administrative changes Clauses in Section 4 re-numbered to ensure continuity.
+Date Approved by Description 4 May 2016 APESC Pending minor changes via Chair's action 22 June 2016 LTC , to replace "Policy for Dealing with Plagiarism, Collusion and the Fabrication of Data" as of 2016/17 14 November 2016 Chair's action Following additions approved to take immediate effect: Clause 1.1 Clause 7 re. research degrees 22 rd June 2017 Administrative changes Clauses in Section 4 re-numbered to ensure continuity.
+15 June 2022 ULTC Revisions include: -Terminology alignment with the new Education System; -Alignment with latest academic structure and latest practices, deletion of out of date information August 2024 ULTC Chair's action Administrative updates in alignment with the Regulations for the Conduct of Examinations.